 We’ll cover them down below, alongside all the other important details that you should know before jumping on one of these.

-Update 1: As of late June, I’ve added my thoughts on the mini led display option and coil-whine/fan whistle.
+Update 1: As of late June, I’ve added my impressions on the mini LED display option and coil-whine/fan whistle.
 See the updates in the Screen, Noise, and Battery Life sections.

 Specs sheet- Asus ROG Zephyrus Duo 16 GX650